ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 Clustering example
 ------------------

 tscfat/Examples folder contain a file config_clustering.py.
+To run the clustering example, config_clustering.py and example_clustering.py should be kept in the same folder.

-Open it in a text editor and replace the following paths.
+Open the config_clustering.py in a text editor and replace the following paths.

 If you have the data stored locally, fill in the correct path for data loading::